kfzyqin/Training-Progress-Email-Notifier/README.md

 <p align="center">
 <strong align="center">
-Heimdall watchtower automatically send you emails to notify you of the latest progress of your deep learning programs.
+Heimdall watchtower automatically sends you emails to notify you of the latest progress of your deep learning programs.
 In this way, you will know how the training goes wherever you are.
 You will also know as soon as your